lapreamarcelo/lapreamarcelo.github.io/_posts/2020-01-18-Setup-Charles-in-Simulator-xcode.md

 * **Now, you have to make sure to enable SSL Proxying for the URLs that you want to test.
 There are two ways of doing this:**

    * The first way is by clicking in the Menu: Proxy > SSL Proxying Settings and then add the URL that you want.
-Use * to indicate a range of URLs.

    <img src="/assets/img/posts/2020-01-18-Setup-Charles-in-Simulator-xcode/p4.png" alt="Charles">